NxPKG/khulnasoft-docs/content/cache/concepts/cache-control.md

 `Cache-Control: public, max-age=3600, stale-if-error=60`

-With this configuration, Cloudflare attempts to revalidate the content with the origin server after it has been in cache for 3600 seconds (one hour).
-If the server returns an error instead of proper revalidation responses, Cloudflare continues serving the stale resource for a total of one minute beyond the expiration of the resource.
+With this configuration, Khulnasoft attempts to revalidate the content with the origin server after it has been in cache for 3600 seconds (one hour).
+If the server returns an error instead of proper revalidation responses, Khulnasoft continues serving the stale resource for a total of one minute beyond the expiration of the resource.

 {{</details>}}

-{{<details header="Cache assets for different amounts of time on Cloudflare and in visitor browsers">}}
+{{<details header="Cache assets for different amounts of time on Khulnasoft and in visitor browsers">}}

 `Cache-Control: public, max-age=7200, s-maxage=3600`